 ‘WHY AM I FEELING LIKE THIS?’

 This question sets you up to run through all your problems one by one, seeing if you can pinpoint what caused your feelings.
 Naturally, this just makes you feel worse, because it creates the illusion that your life is nothing but problems.
+You don’t have to be the caregiver all the time.
 It also leads to a lot of time lost in unpleasant thoughts.
 (And does this process help you in any practical way?
 Does it help you take action to change your life for the better?)

 ‘WHAT HAVE I DONE TO DESERVE THIS?’